GitauHarrison/getting-started-with-flask/03_getting_started_with_flask.md

 At this point, we are ready to build our very first flask application.
 But before we do so, let us understand what the files we created earlier are used for.

 - `__init__.py`: This is the brain or the engine of the application.
 Everything begins from here.
-When you run your project, the application will look for this file as the starting poing.
+When you run your project, the application will look for this file as the starting point.
 - `routes.py`: This file (also known as a module) is used to create URLs.
 A URL is the location of a resource in an application.
 For exmaple, the URL `http://localhost:5000/home` will search for the home page.
 - `main.py`: This acts as the entry point to the application.
 It is like a door that allows access to the brain of the application.
 - `.flaskenv`: This file has the needed configurations (or commands) needed to start our application.
 Without these commands, our application will not run well.